 The falcon nursery

-The nursery for the breeding of rare birds and birds on the verge of extinction at Tugan Falconry Facility holds the principle of rehabilitating birds and releasing them effectively in to the wild at the centre of all its practices.
+The nursery for the breeding of rare birds and birds on the verge of extinction at Tugan Falconry Club holds the principle of rehabilitating birds and releasing them effectively in to the wild at the centre of all its practices.

 Main understandings, principles and legislative framework